PierBover/svelte-ssr-example/README.md

 * Component SCSS (use `<style lang="scss">`)
 * Using Fastify but any Node server can be used

+See this running on Heroku: [https://svelte-ssr-test.herokuapp.com/](https://svelte-ssr-test.herokuapp.com/)

+(it's a free dyno, it may be asleep)

+### Intro

 I was looking for an SSR example for Svelte but the only [one I could find](https://github.com/domingues/svelte-ssr-example) seemed unnecessarily complicated.
 So I decided to create this example which I think is more educational.

 I'm a Rollup and Svelte noob.
 Don't hesitate to open an issue if I did something wrong.